- Cancer Information

 Show your love and emotion

-Tell your children that you love them, and show your love by hugging them, comforting them and making them feel valuable.
+Tell your children that you love them.
+You may show your love by hugging them, comforting them, or other ways of making them feel valuable depending on your family and culture.

-Some parents worry about crying in front of their children, but this is okay as long as you are not out of control.
-It can be helpful for kids to know that strong feelings such as anger and sadness are normal, and expressing them can make people feel better.
-Being honest with each other about feelings can help your children cope.
+Some parents worry about crying in front of their children.
+It can be helpful for kids to know that strong feelings such as anger and sadness are normal and expressing them can make people feel better.
+Being open with each other about feelings can help your children cope.

 After Dad told us, the six of us sat around crying and hugging one another.
 Despite the sadness of the occasion, we actually had a pleasant dinner with lots of laughter.
-Our lives changed from that day
+Our lives changed from that day.LILY, AGED 17

 We would also like to thank the health professionals, consumers, organisations and editorial teams who have worked on previous editions of this title, and we are grateful to the parents and young people whose real-life stories have added to the richness and relevance of this book.